ut-effectiveness/ut-pins/README.md

 ## Objectives:
 - Create an enterprise solution using R Markdown and pins to automate data sets.
-- Create the ability to schedule a pin either on a daily, weekly or monthly schedule.
+- Add functionality to schedule a pin either on a daily, weekly or monthly cadence.
-- Use try catch methods so that if a data pull fails, then other scheduled pins continue
+- Use try catch methods so that if a pin fails, then other scheduled pins continue
 - Create audit logs of start time and end time and display how long each pin takes to process and complete.
 - Create error logs that will help in troubleshooting pins
 - Ensure that connections to pins can be accessed both locally and by the server